L-Blondy/up-fetch/README.md

 // todo is properly type in case of validation success
 ```

+Using an adapter ensure the data flows properly through the [onParsingError](#onparsingerror) and [onSuccess](#onsuccess) interceptors

-In case of error the adapters throw.
-The [onParsingError](#onparsingerror) option can be used to listen to such errors.
+In case of error the validation adapters will throw.

 ### ✔️ Interceptors